 by Kelley Jilek

-Fire Prevention Week takes place this year from October 5 through October 11, and today is Fire Prevention Day.
-The theme is Smoke Alarms Save Lives: Test Yours Every Month.
+Fire Prevention Week takes place in October every year.
 Fire Prevention Week has been observed since 1922.
 It is sponsored by the National Fire Protection Association and its purpose is to educate the public about the importance of fire prevention.
 This is a perfect time for families to discuss fire safety issues and to prepare for fire emergencies.
 Discuss the following talking points with your family to reduce the risk of injury to all of you in the event of a fire.

 - Stay low in smoke.
 The smoke can warn you about a fire, but breathing it can make you sick.
 Since smoke rises, teach your children to stay close to the floor if they smell smoke.
 Practice crawling low toward the exit.
 It’s important to exit the building quickly.
 If crawling will take too long, teach your child to stay as low to the floor as possible while walking quickly to the exit.